godotengine/godot-docs/tutorials/best_practices/what_are_godot_classes.rst

 a class.
 Scenes are reusable, instantiable, and inheritable groups of nodes.
 Creating a scene is similar to having a script that creates nodes and adds them as children using ``add_child()``.

 We often pair a scene with a scripted root node that makes use of the scene's nodes.
-As such, the scene is often an extension of the script's declarative code.
+As such, the script extends the scene by adding behavior through imperative code.

 The content of a scene helps to define: